harishbsrinivas/play-experiments/README.md

 play-experiments
 ================

-This repository hosts all of my play Tutorials and Modifications to the Tutorials
+This repository hosts my attempts to learn the play framework using the examples available at playframework.com